joaoreynolds/custom-react-app/Readme.md

 ### Pre-Commit Hook

 This app has a pre-commit hook which was installed automatically with the npm module `pre-commit`.
 You can configure what scripts are executed in the `pre-commit` property in `package.json`.
 Out of the box this will lint and run tests.

+# Version Notes

+`html-webpack-plugin` is set currently to `5.0.0-beta.4` because of an issue with webpack 5 where the index.html file was not emitted to the asset-manifest under v4.
+Should be able to upgrade to v5 release as soon as it's out of beta.